danielcdmconsultores/hello-openai/README.md

 # hello-openai

-Simple OPENAI query from CLI
+Easy OPENAI query, from command line (CLI)

 * Example 1:
   hello-openai.exe --query="act as only one word response: ¿ What is the capital of Spain?"